Best Oral Care Routine: What To Do and In What Order

 There’s more to a great daily brushing routine than your toothbrush and toothpaste.
 To build the very best oral care routine, you need to find the correct oral care products that fit your needs.
 Each serve a very important role in total oral healthcare.
 Here’s a rundown of what you’ll need:

 - Toothbrush: Experts recommend soft-bristle brushes, as they can prevent to damage your gum tissue and enamel and are more effective at removing plaque around the gum line and between teeth.
-Studies show that electric toothbrushes generally achieve better results in terms of plaque removal, so you might want to consider it if you’re not a skillful brusher.
+Studies show that electric toothbrushes generally achieve better results in terms of plaque removal, so you might want to consider it if you’re not a skilful brusher.
 Have a look at our guide on “How to choose your toothbrush”.

 - Toothpaste: Using a fluorinated toothpaste is a great way to protect your teeth against cavities.
 It’ll help slow the breakdown of enamel (caused by bacteria) and speed up the remineralization process.
 The use of fluoride toothpaste is also recommended by the European Federation of Periodontology (EFP) to prevent cavities.